HL7/fhir-shorthand/input/pagecontent/reference.md

 `* {path} {min}..{max}`

 As in FHIR, min and max are non-negative integers, and max can also be *, representing unbounded.
+It is valid (and even encouraged) to include both the min and max, even if one of them remains the same as in the original cardinality.
+In this case, FSH processors (e.g., SUSHI) should only generate constraints for the changed values.
+FSH also supports one-sided cardinalities if the author wishes to omit an unconstrained min or max in the expression.

 Cardinalities must follow [rules of FHIR profiling](https://www.hl7.org/fhir/conformance-rules.html#cardinality), namely that the min and max cardinalities must stay within the constraints of the parent.